The Neighborhood Music School is run by the following dedicated administrative staff:

 Rachel is a native Californian and a clarinetist who graduated from the University of Michigan, with a BM in Clarinet Performance and a Minor in Performing Arts Management.
 She is currently earning her Master of Nonprofit Leadership and Management at USC.
 During her time at U of M, Rachel held an award-winning internship position in the School of Music, Theatre, and Dance’s Office of Development and External Relations.
 She recently served as the Development Manager for the Kaleidoscope Chamber Orchestra where she helped them launch their second concert season.
 Rachel joins the Neighborhood Music School with a passion for music as well as a passion for raising the money it takes to support music organizations.

-Elizabeth “Liz” Vidal, Program & Community Relations Assistant
+Elizabeth “Liz” Vidal, Program & Community Relations Coordinator

 Liz was born and raised in the San Fernando Valley and graduated from California State University Northridge with a BA in Journalism.
 While attending CSUN she was a member of PRSSA-Public Relations Student Society of America where she volunteered her public relations expertise for community events and on-campus outreach.
 During college, Liz was a communications intern for both MEND Poverty and Valley Performing Arts Center where she assisted during community outreach events and maintained various social media platforms.
 She is an active member of her church and volunteers regularly on Sundays.